qiangqiang101/OpenRGB-Wallpaper/README.md

 7. Now run OpenRGB Wallpaper.

 Note:
-1. The name of Screen must matching with the name on E1.31.
+1. The name of Wallpaper Device must matching with the name on E1.31.
 2. The Connect on the Toolbox menu only works if wallpaper is setting to Autoconnect false.
 3. You are allow to change the Matrix Size, but make sure your LED count is matching the size, IE:
 ```